rchincha/project-stacker.github.io/docs/get_started/get_stacker.md

 ## Overlay filesystem

-An underlying overlayfs cannot back stacker becuase the stacker needs to create whiteout files, and the kernel (rightfully) forbids manual creation of whiteout files on overlay filesystems.
+An underlying overlayfs cannot back stacker because the stacker needs to create whiteout files, and the kernel (rightfully) forbids manual creation of whiteout files on overlay filesystems.
 No additional userspace dependencies are required to use the overlayfs backend.